Sometimes, when it comes to copywriting, one word can be the difference between a marketing home run and a dribbling bunt.

 That’s precisely what advertising people are going for: a disturbance in your thinking that causes you to pause, consider or reflect on the brand.
 That’s what good copywriting is all about.
 That’s what iconic brands are built on.

-“Empirical evidence suggests that individuals presented with INcongruity are more likely to engage in detailed processing than they are with congruity, and may even respond positively to the incongruity.”
+“Empirical evidence suggests that individuals presented with INcongruity are more likely to engage in detailed processing than they are with congruity.”

-On the other hand, ads, tweets, presentations and websites that contain nothing new or different will not be processed at all.
+On the other hand, ads, posts, presentations and websites that contain nothing new or different will not be processed at all.

-Copy like that is, what I’d call, boringly congruent.
-It’s so expected and chock full of cliche’s no one’s going to hear it.
-Our brains are wired to weed out the mundane, like a triple speed fast-forward button on the TV remote.
+Copy like that is what I’d call boringly congruent.
+It’s so expected and chock full of clichés no one’s going to hear it.
+Our brains are wired to weed out the mundane, so our eyes skim right over that stuff like a triple speed fast-forward button on the TV remote.

 In marketing, the opposite of incongruity is not congruity.
 It’s invisibility.

 When all the elements line up in the same, old, expected way the message becomes completely invisible.
-Without some degree of incongruity, the copywriting fails.
+Without some degree of incongruity, your copywriting will fail.

 But effective incongruity hinges on proper, relevant context.